bnclabs/gostore/malloc/README.md

   is Released.
 * There is no pointer re-write, if copying garbage collector is necessary it can be implemented on top of this implementation.
+* Larger overhead when arena-capacity is less but chunks are large.

 Applications are allowed to allocate memory chunks whose size fall between a pre-configured minimum chunk size and maximum chunk size,